jsohlendorff/continuous_time_LTMLE/note.typ

 - At baseline, we obtain the estimate $hat(Psi)_n = 1/n sum_(i=1)^n hat(nu)_(0) (1, L_i (0))$.

-Note that the third step, we can alternatively let $cal(F)^g_(eventcensored(k))$ be given by replacing setting all prior treatment values to 1, that is $treat(0) = dots = treatcensored(k-1) = 1$.
-This is certainly closer to the iterative conditional expectation estimator as proposed by @bangandrobins2005, but is mathematically equivalent.
+Note that the third step, we can alternatively in $cal(F)^g_(eventcensored(k))$ replace all prior treatment values with 1, that is $treat(0) = dots = treatcensored(k-1) = 1$.
+This is certainly closer to the iterative conditional expectation estimator as proposed by @bangandrobins2005, but is mathematically equivalent as we, in the next iterations, condition on the treatment being set to 1.
+This follows from standard properties of the conditional expectation (see e.g., Theorem A3.13 of @last1995marked).

-In the first step, the modeler wish to alter the history from an intuitive point of view, so that, in the history $historycensored(k-1)$, we use the variables $macron(T)_(k-1) - macron(T)_(j)$ for $j <= k-1$ instead of the variables $macron(T)_(k-1)$, altering the event times in the history to "time since last event" instead of the "event times".
+In the first step, the modeler wish to alter the history from an intuitive point of view, so that, in the history $historycensored(k-1)$, we use the variables $macron(T)_(k-1) - macron(T)_(j)$ for $j <= k-1$ instead of the variables $macron(T)_(j)$, altering the event times in the history to "time since last event" instead of the "event times" (note that we should then remove $macron(T)_(k-1)$ from the history as it is identically zero).

-Also note that in practice, we will choose $K$ such that $K=K(tau)$ is the number of non-terminal events occuring in the sample.
+This makes our regression procedure in step 1 intuitively look like a simple regression procedure at time zero.

 //Looking at the algorithm, we see that this does not matter as no observations; indicator functions are all zero.
 // otherwise we would not have data.